Sakamaki-Izayoi/Evaders/README.md

 + Normal competition at the end

 #### Development
 Can be done however you want.
-You get the packet specification and maybe a library for a few select languages.
+You get the packet specification (mostly JSON) and maybe a library for a few select languages.
 You also get:
 + A spectator client (to spectate own / other matches)
 + (A local server)

 ![](http://i.imgur.com/jbp2wHQ.png)

+## Please join the discussion in the issues!